What is High-Low Pricing?

 • Nike: In the fashion and athletic apparel industry, Nike often releases new sneaker designs at a high price point.
 After the initial demand from enthusiasts wanes, these products are usually included in seasonal sales to appeal to more price-sensitive consumers.

-What are the Advantages of High-Low Pricing?
+What are the Advantages of High-Low Pricing Strategy?

 This pricing strategy offers several distinct benefits that can help you increase revenue, manage inventory, and attract a diverse customer base.